 This is an astonishing reversal of roles.
 The servants are waiting, dressed and ready to serve.
 And now here comes the master.
 Unexpectedly.
 Dressed in all the finery of the wedding feast.
 Now he takes the servants place.
 Hitching up those fine robes in his belt, he urges them to the table so they can share in the feast.
 And he, the master, serves his servants.
-If you know the Gospels your mind will immediately go to that upper room in John's Gospel, where Jesus took off his outer garment, hitched up his robe and washed his disciples feet.
+If you know the Gospels your mind will immediately go to the passover in John's Gospel, where Jesus took off his outer garment, hitched up his robe and washed his disciples feet.
 He feeds them at his table.

 This is the astonishing and lavish grace of God to us.
 We are made to be servants of God.
 This is our calling as God's creatures.
 In our pride we kick against this calling and seek to be our own masters and the masters of others.
 But serving is not beneath God.
 He meets and overcomes our pride with his humility. "[All our] gods," writes Swiss theologian Karl Barth, "are a reflection of the human pride which will not unbend, which will not stoop to that which is beneath it.
 [But] God is not proud.
 In his high majesty he is humble".
 He serves us in our humiliation.
 We who are weak and fearful and anxious.
-The master serves us in the humiliation of the cross to raise us to the skies.
+The Master serves us in the humiliation of the cross to raise us to the skies.
 He feeds us with his own flesh and blood.
-And therefore to be God's servant is not dehumanising, but the greatest honour.
-As one of those great Anglican prayers puts it - his service is perfect freedom.
+And therefore to be God's servant is not dehumanising, a humiliation, but the greatest honour.
+Yes, Jesus does call you to be his servant, but, as one of those great Anglican prayers puts it - his service is perfect freedom.